ubc-library-rc/gis-reference-mapping/content/hands-on2.md

 ----

 ## Project Properties
 You can access the Project Properties from the the **Project** menu.
-Click down to **CRS**.
+Open the Project Properties and click down to **CRS**.
 CRS stands for Coordinate Reference System, and describes the mathematics behind transforming a 3-dimensional Earth to fit on a 2-dimensional screen.
 A projection is part of the Coordinate Reference System, and is responsible for projecting a set of points from a 3-dimensional space onto a 2-dimensional plane.
 There are a variety of projections, each one preserving some characteristics of shape, area, distance, and direction, while distorting others.
 When choosing the best projection for your map, it is important to consider the content you are visualizing and the extent of the geographic area.
 Every spatial data layer comes with its own stored projection, often noted at the point of download.
 Note: If you don't set a projection at the start, your QGIS project will assume the projection of the first layer you add.

 To Do
 {: .label .label-green }